scleeza/ML-Projects/Team_mate_recommend/README.md

 - The estimation is conducted by comparing cost value between variant number of clusters, the optimal point should see decreasing rate of cost started to slow.
 - The results shows that 5 clusters is optimal.
 - To maintain certain diversity, I give a small probability to let small group (e.g. ppl in Art or business major) be able to join with major group(e.g. ppl in CS major).
-- Of course cosine similarity is a solution to this.